 - View the average wait time for a callback

-If Talk is the only contact option enabled in the widget and an agent is online, the launcher includes the Talk icon and says Request a callback or Call us, depending on your configuration.
+If Talk is the only contact option enabled in the Web Widget and an agent is online, the launcher includes the Talk icon and says either Request a callback or Call us, depending on your configuration.

-If Talk and Help Center are enabled in the widget, and an agent is online, the button says Help instead.
+If Talk and the Help Center are enabled in the Web Widget, and an agent is online, the button says Help instead.

-If Talk, Help Center, and Chat, or contact forms are enabled in the widget, and agents are online, the launcher includes a question icon and says Help.
+If Talk, the Help Center, and Chat, or contact forms are enabled in the Web Widget, and agents are online, the launcher includes a question icon and says Help.

-If Talk is the only option enabled in the widget and it is configured to allow callback requests, and then you click the launcher, the callback form displays.
+If Talk is the only option enabled in the Web Widget and it is configured to allow callback requests, and then you click the launcher, the callback form displays.

 If Talk is the only contact option enabled and Talk is configured for Call Us only, your phone number displays.

-End-users can submit a ticket from the widget to receive an email reply to their inquiry.
+Your customers can submit a ticket from the Web Widget to receive an email reply to their inquiry.

-If the administrator enabled ticket forms in the widget (see Configuring the components in your Web Widget), then the end-user can choose from multiple ticket forms.
+If the administrator enabled ticket forms in the Web Widget (see Configuring the components in your Web Widget), then the customer can choose from multiple ticket forms.
 If not, then only the default contact form appears.

-The contact form is enabled for your widget by default.
-Tickets submitted through the widget will contain the tag "web_widget."
+The contact form is enabled in the Web Widget by default.
+Tickets submitted through the Web Widget contain the tag web_widget.